giacomomutti/Primates_MtKit/README.md

 ## Example output

-For example, in the Gorilla dataset we manage to place the sample GGO2 in the gorilla diversity with Fritz and Guy,
+For example, in the Gorilla dataset we manage to place the sample GGO2 in the gorilla diversity with Fritz and Guy, and the other sample in the other branch.
+It made sense at the time.

 ![results of the gorilla dataset](resources/gorillas.png)